 There is no power from a single observation $Q$ to detect departures from uniformity on the sphere.
-Using a generalisation of the randomisation scheme introduced in \citet{RasinesYoung2023}, \citet{BRT} showed how to construct $k$ statistics $\tilde{Q}_1,\ldots, \tilde{Q}_k$ that are independent and identically distributed on the surface of the unit sphere if and only if the postulated model is correct.
-Here we improve one aspect of the approach in \citet{BRT} and reframe the resulting assessment of model adequacy under the unifying framework of \S \ref{secFramework}.
+Using a generalisation of the randomisation scheme introduced by \citet{RasinesYoung2023}, \citet{BRT} showed how to construct $k$ statistics $\tilde{Q}_1,\ldots, \tilde{Q}_k$ that are independent and identically distributed on the surface of the unit sphere if and only if the postulated model is correct.
+Here we improve one aspect of their approach and reframe the resulting assessment of model adequacy under the unifying framework of \S \ref{secFramework}.

-The statistics $\tilde{Q}_1,\ldots, \tilde{Q}_k$ following the above construction are used in \citet{BRT} to construct confidence sets of sparse regression models via the Rayleigh test for uniformity on the sphere, whose properties are well established in the literature.
+The usage of $\tilde{Q}_1,\ldots, \tilde{Q}_k$ following the above construction was in the construction of confidence sets of sparse regression models via the Rayleigh test for uniformity on the sphere, whose properties are well established in the literature.
 It was also noted that the inner product between any pair $\tilde{Q}_i$, $\tilde{Q}_j$ is the cosine $Z$ of the angles between the synthetic replicates, after projection onto $\mathcal{X}^\perp$.
 Under the model hypothesis with $d_0$ explanatory variables, the $m=k(k-1)/2$ cosine angles $Z_1,\ldots,Z_m$ each have density function \citep{Fisher1915}

 The framework of \S \ref{secFramework} in this paper is an alternative to the Rayleigh test.
 The distribution function corresponding to \eqref{eqFisher1915} is

 where the definite integral is the incomplete beta integral of arguments $1/2$, $(n-d_0-1)/2$ and $r^2$.
 The $m$ cosine angles are $U_j = F_{Z}(Z_j)$, $j=1,\ldots m$.
 Strictly speaking, only the cosine angles from disjoint pairs are independent; in practice, however, if $m$ is small relative to $n-d_0$, the dependence across all $m$ cosine angles appears sufficiently weak that the $\chi^2_{2m}$ null distribution of \eqref{eqHatVersion} holds to close approximation; see column 1 of Table \ref{tabCSM}.